greenelephantlabs/kha/README.md

 Sandboxing
 ==========

+LXC
+===

-Kha supports sandboxing via "lxc" containers.
+Currently Kha supports sandboxing via "lxc" containers.
 Tested on Ubuntu 12.10.
 Requires a kernel at least 3.5.0-21.
 For "lxc" to work, Kha has to be run under a user with password-less sudo permissions.

 It is configured by changing `support/kha.config` file:
 ```